 Having these will help you distinguish your venture capital fund from the rest.
-Because the fundraising process is hardly smooth sailing, it is good practice to set and manage the right expectations for yourself and not expect a yes from any first meetings.
-The reason is no LPs will want to be the first anchor.
+Because the process of raising VC funding is hardly smooth sailing, it is good practice to set and manage the right expectations for yourself and not expect a yes from any first meetings because no LPs would want to be the first anchor.

 While you can try casting the net wide by setting a target number of LP meetings you want to achieve, don’t overshoot it.
 As the correlation between the number of LP meetings you have and the amount you raise is very weak.
 Instead, you can try getting your LPs engaged early by offering a rolling close.

-One of the best practices we see from the top VCs is leveraging great technologies to extract the greatest value from their network, instead of throwing themselves into complex excel sheets.
+One of the best practices we see from the top venture capital firms in Singapore is leveraging great technologies to extract the greatest value from their network, instead of throwing themselves into complex excel sheets.

 Just like the classic project management triangle, it is impossible to have all three – cost, time, and quality in a single setting.
-Knowing your trade tools Starting a VC fund is not like buying a one-off grocery product off the shelf.
+Starting a venture capital fund is not like buying a one-off grocery product off the shelf.
 It takes significant time and effort in gaining the trust of your LPs who are committing a larger check size without having concrete details on your proposed targets.
 The investment thesis and track record of your VC firms and funds become your only trade tools.

-What if you are a first-timer, where you have left your corporate venture capital, hoping to start your own VC funds firm?
+What if you are a first-timer, where you have left your corporate venture capital, hoping to start your own venture capital in Singapore?
 What and how can you showcase your track record?
 Building your brand with SPV If you are a principal or associate who established good branding from your prior VC employer, a great way to build your own track record with LPs is through an SPV (deal-by-deal) arrangement.

 Once you gather trust and a consistent deal record, the SPVs can lead to a larger fund.
 And therefore, you start building your very own brand and network with the LPs.

 The simplest approach is to apply the “2 and 20” rule.
-Where you receive 20% as carrying interest and 2% as a management fee.
+Where you receive 20% as carrying interest and 2% as a management fee from your venture capital funds.
 Appropriate fee structure for LPs However, this might not sit well with LPs especially if you are a first-timer.
 The reason is, many LPs are very cost-conscious and they will try to squeeze the fee structure whenever possible.
 Some VCs counter this by purposely setting a higher fee structure, to create room for negotiation.

-Therefore, be prepared to spend time negotiating this as striking a balance and ensuring you have enough funds for your bills will be a challenge.
+Be prepared to spend time negotiating this as striking a balance and ensuring you have enough funds for your bills will be a challenge.
 To ensure sufficient room for negotiations, it is a good practice to think about the optimal cost structures.
-Areas that have the most impact on your fund IRR are the initial legal cost and ongoing costs.
+Areas that have the most impact on your

-Therefore, having a cost-effective legal provider and fund administrators is vital in helping you to secure your LPs.
-If you are looking for ways to lower your ongoing fund costs and pick up tips from other experienced VCs, speak to our fund experts now!
+Having a cost-effective legal provider and fund administrators are vital in helping you to secure your LPs.
+If you are looking for ways to lower your ongoing fund costs and pick up tips from other experienced VCs,

 Prefer us to email you?